Service and Assistance Animals

 Responsibilities of Individuals Using Service/Assistance Animals

-Individuals with disabilities are responsible for the cost, care, and supervision of their service or assistance animals, including:
+Individuals with disabilities are responsible for the care, supervision and behavior of their service or assistance animals.
+This includes, but is not limited to:

-• compliance with any laws pertaining to animal licensing, vaccination, and owner identification;
+- Complying with all applicable laws related to animal licensing, vaccination and owner identification

-• keeping the animal under control at all times; and
+- Keeping the animal under control at all times

-• feeding and walking the animal and disposing of animal waste.
+- Feeding and walking the animal and properly disposing of animal waste

-CU Boulder will not require any surcharges or fees related to service/assistance animals.
-Individuals may be charged for damage caused by any animal.
+CU Boulder does not charge surcharges or fees related to service or assistance animals.
+However, individuals may be charged for any damage caused by their animal.

-Individuals with disabilities who are accompanied by service/assistance animals must comply with the same university rules regarding noise, safety, disruption, and cleanliness as people without disabilities.
+Individuals accompanied by service or assistance animals must comply with the same university rules regarding noise, safety, disruption and cleanliness as individuals without disabilities.

-All persons shall promptly comply with any university directive to remove their animal from an area in which it was previously authorized if:
+All individuals must promptly comply with a university directive to remove an animal from an area in which it was previously authorized if:

-• it is out of control and effective action is not taken to control it;
+- The animal is out of control and effective action is not taken to control it

-• it poses a direct threat to the health or safety of others that cannot be mitigated by reasonable modifications of policies, practices, or procedures, or the provision of auxiliary aids or services.
+- The animal poses a direct threat to the health or safety of others that cannot be mitigated by reasonable modifications of policies, practices, or procedures or the provision of auxiliary aids or services

 Guidelines for Members of the CU Boulder Community